microsoft/finops-toolkit/docs-mslearn/framework/manage/invoicing-chargeback.md

 ---
 title: Chargeback and finance integration
-description: This article helps you understand the chargeback and finance integration capability within the FinOps Framework and how to implement that in the Microsoft Cloud.
+description: This article helps you understand the chargeback and finance integration capability in the FinOps Framework and how to implement that in the Microsoft Cloud.
 author: bandersmsft
 ms.author: banders
-ms.date: 06/06/2024
+ms.date: 06/11/2024
-ms.topic: conceptual
 ms.service: finops
 ms.reviewer: micflan
+ms.topic: concept-article
+# customer intent: As a FinOps practitioner, I want to understand the chargeback and finance integration capability so that I can implement it in the Microsoft Cloud.
 ---

 <!-- markdownlint-disable-next-line MD025 -->